TheBIMsider/wordle-clone-js/README.md

 [Wordle Clone 5](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_5) the "Wordle" is 5 letters, and you have 6 guesses to get it.

 [Wordle Clone 7](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_7) the "Wordle" is 7 letters, and you have 8 guesses to get it.

+[Wordle Clone WDS 3](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_WDS_3) the "Wordle" is 3 letters, and you have 6 guesses to get it.

+[Wordle Clone WDS 5](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_WDS_5) the "Wordle" is 5 letters, and you have 6 guesses to get it

 [Wordle Clone WDS 7](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_WDS_7) the "Wordle" is 7 letters, and you have 8 guesses to get it.